 About 15 years ago, we purchased a small “vacation bolt” in a typical town in southern Spain, where we’ve spent months each year enjoying a different way of life.
 Later, we added a property in a small Portuguese village where we now live—about a six-hour drive, door-to-door, from our home in Spain–and, this year, we added a second small home on the Portuguese border at Badajoz, Spain, reducing our drive to four hours.

 On March 25, 2017 we departed our country of birth to live in another.

 We no longer reside in the USA, but divide our time between Portugal and our home-away-from-home in southern Spain.
 Yet we still are citizens of the United States and care (cringe?) deeply about what’s happening there.
-We have chosen — deliberately — not to be embroiled day and night with all the atrocities, crimes, and conflicts of the Trump administration which has divided the country, estranged families, stolen from the people, alienated us from our allies, poisoned our environment, and brought us time and again to the brink of unthinkable disasters and carnage.
+We have chosen — deliberately — not to be embroiled day and night with all the political atrocities, crimes, and conflicts which have divided the country, estranged families, stolen from the people, alienated us from our allies, poisoned our environment, and brought us time and again to the brink of unthinkable disasters.

 # # # # #